USEPA/workshops/lessons/data_manipulation.md

 ## Indexing vectors

-In base R you can use a indexing to select out rows and columns.
+In base R you can use indexing to select out rows and columns.
 You will see this quite often in other peoples' code or in other sources for help.
 So, we should at least cover it so that it isn't foreign when you see it elsewhere.

 First lets work with indexing vectors.